vbatools/UserForms-Class-Multi-State-CheckBox-VBA/docs/user_guide_eng.md

 - Verify that the class is not initialized multiple times

 ### Performance Issues
-- Reduce the complexity of value formatting
+- Reduce the number of state changes during initialization
 - Avoid frequent calls to property getters during interaction
 - Use visibility and availability properties appropriately